elastic/support-diagnostics/README.md

   * If you are not in the installation directory CD in and run it from there.
   * If you encounter OutOfMemoryExceptions, use the `DIAG_JAVA_OPTS` environment variable to set an `-Xmx` value greater than the standard `2g`.
 Start with `-Xmx4g` and move up from there if necessary.
   * If reporting an issue make sure to include that.
+  * And if the message tells you that you are running an outdated diagnostic, do not ignore it.
+Upgrade and see if the issue persists.